iWader/iwader.co.uk/src/posts/2023/12/my-review-of-2023/index.md

 This year I set about learning German using Duolingo, getting to a 100 day streak.
 Since our little one arrived this has been put on the back burner, so in 2024 I want to pick this up again.
 Particularly as we want our kid to be bilingual.

+## TL;DR

+- Lost 30kg through diet and exercise
+- Had a child
+- Learned some German
+- Became a single car household

 ## Looking into 2024

 Going forward in to 2024 I want to set myself a few goals to focus on